peterthiemann/definitional-session/README.md

-# Typed Definitional Interpreter for a Functional Language with Session Types #
+# Intrisically-Typed Small-Step Semantics for a Functional Language with Session Types #

 This repository contains the Agda implementation.
-It compiles with Agda 2.5.3 and works with the standard library version 0.13.
+It compiles with Agda 2.5.4.2 and works with the standard library version 0.13.
 The development is structured in several modules and may be read in the following order.

   * `Typing.agda` types, session types, equivalence, subtyping, duality, along with some lemmas